xTonyYu/website-with-custom-carousel/README.md

 The home page is simple (took me a while for my first build; ensuring the right styling, position, and feature is time consuming; great learning experience).
 The search box is not fully functioning.
 It acts more like a dropdown for now.

+The detail page has the dynamic carousel that I built.
+The number of cards in the carousel can be changed by the updating the teamData.
+The width of it will change with the size of the window and the left/right arrows will appear when the carousel can slide in the corresponding direction.

 HOW TO get to the webpage with custom carousel:
 1) go directly to the detial.html
 or from index.html...